Live on £10 for a week challenge

 For dinner, I make a big stir fry with all my leftover vegetables, the chicken breast that I butchered the end off to put in Monday's curry, and some more boiled rice.

 From what I've learned, the £10 challenge is doable if you plan your meals ahead of time, write a shopping list and stick to it.
-It'd also be a lot easier if you plan for the whole month (so with a £40 budget) instead of just one week.
+It could also be easier if you plan for the whole month (so with a £40 budget) instead of just one week, so you can buy more things in bulk.

-It might mean cutting down on meat, but as long as you get your iron from alternatives like spinach and baked beans, and protein from eggs, it won't do you any harm.
+It might mean cutting down on meat, but as long as you get your iron from alternatives like spinach and baked beans, and protein from eggs, it hopefully shouldn't do you any harm.

-There's no reason you can't eat healthily on a tenner, as raw ingredients are much cheaper than ready-made meals.
-I felt good about myself after the week as I wasn't picking up a sausage roll on the way home for lunch, and having my meals planned removed the temptation to plop for a greasy takeaways.
+It's arguably easier to eat healthily on a tenner than unhealthily, as raw ingredients are much cheaper than ready-made meals.
+I felt good about myself after the week as I wasn't picking up a sausage roll at Greggs on the way home for lunch, and having my meals planned removed the temptation to plop for greasy takeaways.

 I may have missed out on a few nights out, but I'm sure my liver will thank me for the detox, and staying in meant more time for uni work – I got my best mark yet on the essay I stayed in to do.

 The £10 challenge may be a way of life for students, but it also makes you think twice about those pre-packaged curries and drinks after lectures when your loan does arrive.